B0lleken/zipped-images-viewer/README.md

-# zipped-images-viewer
+# Zipped images viewer
-An image gallery viewer where the image files are read from zipped files.
-Created with NodeJS.
+An image gallery viewer where the image files are read from .zip files.
+Created using Node.js.

 ## Run application
 1. Rename `.env.example` to `.env`, change any values if needed.